benmcrae/iwc-infrastructure-test/README.md

 * **[FIX-003]** Apache directory permissions should be more restrictive (755)
 * **[FIX-004]** Child httpd processes should be executed as non 'root' user
 * **[FIX-005]** Apache has incorrect runlevels for startup

+### Run ServerSpec tests

+If you want to run the ServerSpec tests locally, there are some environment prerequisites.

+* Local Ruby installation (I currently run Ruby 2.3.0)
+* Installation of bundler gem (`gem install bundler`)
+* Run `bundle install` - if the gem dependencies fail, delete the `Gemfile.lock` and run install again

+Before executing tests, make sure you have the server private key added to your authentication agent `ssh-add path_to_private_key.pem`.
+Then off you go...

+1. `cd ec2-tests`
+2. `rake spec`